Authoring A Provider

 Resolve handles crabbox run --id, crabbox ssh --id, and similar reuse paths.
 Accept canonical lease IDs; accept slugs and provider-native IDs when you can.
 Return the stored per-lease SSH key when available so reuse does not need a fresh key.

-List returns []LeaseView (an alias for Server).
-Do not print from List
+List returns []LeaseView (a type alias for Server).
+Do not print from List — core renders the table.

 If cleanup is meaningful, also implement: